John Talabot

-Oriol Riverola better known by stage name John Talabot (born 8 January 1982), is a Catalan DJ from Barcelona, Spain, record label owner, producer and electronic musician.
+Oriol Riverola (born 8 January 1982), better known by his stage name John Talabot, is a Spanish DJ, record label owner, producer, and electronic musician from Barcelona, Spain.

 Musical career

 After initially producing tracks under the name d.a.r.y.l, Riverola began releasing music as John Talabot in 2009 (a name taken from the school he attended in Barcelona).
 His 2010 release "Sunshine" was followed by his debut EP, Families in 2011 on the Young Turks label.

 Talabot released his debut album ƒIN in January 2012 on Permanent Vacation.
 The record was generally well received with critics, receiving a 5 star review from The Guardian.

 Despite not releasing a solo album since ƒIN, Talabot has released music consistently including remixes of artists from The XX to Sfire to Shit Robot.
 In social media posts Talabot has hinted that work is ongoing for his second LP.

 The Hivern label was founded by Riverola in 2008, the name coming from the Catalan word for "winter".
 The label has released work from artists including Pional, Marvin & Guy, Margot and John Talabot himself.
 Consistent releases on the label as well as showcase events around Europe have helped establish Hivern as an influential body on the European electronic music scene.

 Talabot's 2016 release "Voices" was used as part of Chanel's promotional content for the fashion house's Spring-Summer 2017 Haute Couture collection.